A new rooftop destination plants itself in the firmament of New York nightlife.

 The glass-encased lounge on Moxy Chelsea’s 35th floor has showstopping, 360-degree views of the Manhattan skyline, from the Statue of Liberty to the Empire State Building.
 The design by Rockwell Group adds a glamorous touch to the botanical theme with rich floral fabrics, a copper-clad bar, a water droplet chandelier, and a massive vintage disco ball that once graced the infamous LA club Vertigo.
 At the touch of a button, the glass walls of the lounge retract to create an alfresco sky veranda.

 Experience our brand-new Hanging Gardens and afterwork cocktail hour featuring floral-inspired drinks and bites set to the backdrop of thousands of hanging flowers, 360-degree views of Manhattan, photo moments in every direction, and more.

 Available Tuesday – Friday.
 Doors open at 5PM.
 Walk-ins welcome.

 To make a reservation inquiry for The Fleur Room please fill out the form and one of our team members will contact you promptly for availability.
 The submission of the form does not guarantee a reservation.
 To speak with a receptionist please email us at FleurRoomNYinfo@taogroup.com for more information.

-General Admission tickets are now available for Thursdays and can be purchased HERE.
+General Admission tickets are now available for Thursdays and Saturdays.
+Purchase tickets HERE.

 Located on the 35th floor of Moxy Chelsea, the fully enclosed rooftop boasts unparalleled views of the Empire State Building.
 The North and Southside of The Fleur Room can be used separately to accommodate groups of 100 guests on each side, or combined for a private event for up to 200 guests.
 Booking inquiries can contact the Special Events Department at email@example.com.